CluedIn-io/CluedIn.Documentation/docs/020-deployment/howtos/112-local-upgrade.md

     You should use the version to which you want to upgrade (e.g., 3.7.4).

+    {:.important}
-    **Note:** Your environment's SQL Server Docker image should be running for this image to run correctly.
+    Your environment's SQL Server Docker image should be running for this image to run correctly.

 1. In the **.env** file for your environment, change the tags to reference the version of CluedIn that you are upgrading to.